Overview of Banks in Jordan

 The Central Bank of Jordan (CBJ) is an independent, autonomous corporate body that maintains the safety of the banks in Jordan, issues and regulates banknotes and coins, and maintains and manages the Kingdom’s gold reserves and foreign exchange.

 For anyone considering a career in banking in Jordan, this list of top banks in Jordan is a helpful guide on where to start.
 To learn more, see all our lists of financial institutions.

-Bank of Jordan is a commercial bank that was founded in 1960 and one the largest banks in Jordan.
-The bank provides consumer and corporate banking, leasing, SME, and investment banking solutions to private and corporate clients through its more than 100 branches in Jordan and 12 branches in the areas of West Bank and Gaza Strip.
+Bank of Jordan is a commercial bank that was founded in 1960 and one of the largest banks in Jordan.
+The bank provides consumer and corporate banking, leasing, SME, and investment banking solutions to private and corporate clients through its more than 80 branches in Jordan and 16 branches in the West Bank and Gaza Strip areas.
 Its headquarters is in Amman.

 Net income: JOD 35.8 million (2020)